-Biological explanations have tended to use genetic theories and the disease model to explain drug addiction.
+As noted in Chapter 1, biological explanations have tended to use genetic theories and the disease model to explain drug addiction.
 The view that alcoholism is a sickness dates back approximately 200 years (Conrad and Schneider 1980; Heitzeg 1996).
 The disease perspective is upheld by Jellinek's (1960) view that alcoholism largely involves a loss of control over drinking and that the drinker experiences clearly distinguishable phases in his or her drinking patterns.
 For example, concerning alcoholism, the illness affects the abuser to the point of loss of control.
 Thus, the disease model views drug abuse as an illness in need of treatment or therapy.